Chicago 1909 at Marshall Fields

-Harry was maybe 11 years old when he left school and Hy and Jack not much older then that when they went to work to help with the family finances.
-Higher education and religious eduction was not in the cards for the eight Kromelow children.
-Grandma did not keep a Kosher house, none of the boys were Bar Mitzvahed but it was none the less a Jewish home with its own traditions and all the Holidays were observed.
+Harry was maybe 11 years old when he left school and Hy and Jack not much older than that when they went to work to help with the family finances.
+Higher education and religious education were not in the cards for the eight Kromelow children.
+Grandma did not keep a Kosher house, none of the boys were Bar Mitzvahed but it was nonetheless a Jewish home with its own traditions and all the Holidays were observed.

-The Kromelow kids were down to a man and women boot strap babies.
-None of them had any more then a year or two of high school.
+The Kromelow kids were down to a man and women bootstrap babies.
+None of them had any more than a year or two of high school.
 I’m not sure if Teddy graduated high school but he did attend the Chicago Music Conservatory and was a very talented violinist, Joe became one of the first court stenographers (somewhere we have a picture of him sitting behind his stenographer machine in court and later, according to my mother, Joe got a degree in agriculture from the University of Illinois.
 My mother, Ruth, worked jobs selling jewelry all over the states and somehow managed to get a nursing degree from Michael Reese Hospital even though she too never graduated high school.
-What they lacked in eduction they made up in street smarts and in the end everyone made a success of their life in their own way.
+What they lacked in education they made up in street smarts and in the end, everyone made a success of their life in their own way.

 Among Grandpa’s many talents was his skill as a gardener.
 He raised the most beautiful roses and other flowers and had a small vegetable garden at the house on Marquette Avenue.
 It was this love of animals and gardening and Uncle Joe going to agriculture school that led to THE FARM!
-Sometime in 1940 I believe the house on Marquette Avenue was sold and the River Ranch Farm located in Marengo, Illinois was purchased.
+I believe the house on Marquette Avenue was sold in 1940 and the River Ranch Farm located in Marengo, Illinois was purchased.